 Unlike SEO, PPC delivers immediate results but requires continuous investment.

-SEO vs. PPC: Key Differences
+SEO vs. PPC: Key Difference

 One of the main differences between SEO vs. PPC is cost.
 SEO requires time and effort but has no direct cost per click.
 PPC, on the other hand, requires an ongoing budget to maintain visibility.
 If you stop paying for ads, your traffic stops immediately.
 SEO builds long-term value, while PPC offers instant but temporary results.

-Time to Results
+2.Time to Results

 - SEO takes time—sometimes months—to show significant results.
 It requires continuous optimization and content creation.